digiltd/oh-rtd-test/Configuring-the-openHAB-runtime.md

 These static definition files follow a certain syntax.
 This syntax will be explained here.
 (For the technical interested: This syntax is in fact a [Xtext DSL grammar](http://code.google.com/p/openhab/source/browse/bundles/model/org.openhab.model.item/src/org/openhab/model/Items.xtext).)

-Please see page [[Items|items]] on how to configure items.
+Please see page [Items](Explanation-of-Items) on how to configure items.

 ### Sitemap Definitions

 Sitemaps are a declarative UI definition.
 With a few lines it is possible to define the structure and the content of your UI screens.
 Sitemap files are stored in ${openhab_home}/configurations/sitemaps.

-Please see page [[Sitemaps|sitemaps]] for description on how to create sitemaps.
+Please see page [Sitemaps](Explanation-of-Sitemaps) for description on how to create sitemaps.

 ### Automation Rules

 Rule files are stored in `${openhab_home}/configurations/rules`.
-The syntax of these files is described [here](http://code.google.com/p/openhab/wiki/Rules) in detail.
+The syntax of these files is described [here](Rules) in detail.